 Beginners - The Basic Foundations Agility Class is for dogs that are just starting out in agility.
 Registration for our next Basic Foundations agility class will be done during the Open House & Registration on October 21st, 2017.
 See above for the registration forms; Be sure to use the correct form: Current club member or New member to the club.
 It is helpful/preferred to have the forms filled out and needed dog info copies collected prior to your arrival at the open house.
 Cash or check payment will be collected at the Open House.

 On Saturday, October 21st, 2017 at 12:45, we will be having an Agility Open House & Registration to introduce you and your dog to the MDTC agility program.
-There will be an introduction, question and answer opportunity, a "try-it" opportunity for you and your dog, an informal basic obedience start check (sit, stay, come, attention) and full registration into the class.
+There will be an introduction, question and answer forum, an equipment "try-it" opportunity for you and your dog, a basic obedience testing (sit, stay, come, attention, reaction/impulse) and full registration into the class.
 This will take place at our indoor training facility off of 25th & St. Paul.

 Those wanting to start agility classes should have a reliable sit, stay, down and come.
 Dogs should exhibit a fair level of impulse control and desire to follow your instruction.
 Dogs should also possess handler focus and be fairly confident in trying new things.
 These classes are great starts for puppies who have successfully excelled and completed a puppy class on up to adult dogs looking for a fun hobby or needed exercise!

 Experienced Agility Handlers